md-mudassir7/SnipIt/README.md

 # SnipIt (URL Shortener)

 This is a simple URL shortener built using Django, allowing users to shorten long URLs and retrieve the original URLs via a shortened link.
-It stores the shortened URL, tracks the number of hits, and the URL expires after 30 days.
-The architecture consists of a single Django app (`shortener`) with two key API endpoints: one for generating shortened URLs and another for retrieving the original URL.
+It stores the shortened URL, tracks the number of hits, and the URL expires after a configured time.
+The architecture consists of a single Django app (`snipit`) with two key API endpoints: one for generating shortened URLs and another for retrieving the original URL.

 ## How it works